danieloneill/ComponentPrinter/README.md

 ### Methods:

+* bool grabImage(string fileFormat, function(ByteArray data) callback, int quality)
+  * provides an image of the item via provided callback function as a byte array.

+* bool saveImage(string fileName, string fileFormat, int quality)
+  * save an image of the component to an image file.

 * bool open()
   * open a printing session (start a new print job). *This MUST be called before print*